depeche-protocol/depeche-protocol.github.io/index.md

 The example might seem a bit complicated, but most of the complexity will be handled by their respective node implementations.

+(Also worthy of note is that in the above example, Berthe may inject herself as a man-in-the-middle - Alain should really consider meeting Célestin in the flesh.
+In general, introductions should only be accepted from people you really trust)

 ## Threat models

 The protocol is intended primarily for use in **non-hostile environments**, such as during